jbeorse/sync-endpoint-containers/README.md

 You can modify the aggregate version by specifying your git repositiory url to the `REPO` build arg and your branch to the `REPO_BRANCH` build arg.
 `docker build --build-arg REPO='https://github.com/jbeorse/experimental-sync-endpoint.git' --build-arg REPO_BRANCH='sync-endpoint' -t <orgname>/sync_endpoint https://github.com/jbeorse/sync-endpoint-containers.git`

+## Development Build

+You can use `Dockerfile.dev` to build from the `target` directory instead of having Docker pull in the lastest version and building it.

+`docker build -t odk/sync_endpoint -f Dockerfile.dev .`

 ## Prerequisites

 You must have installed Docker 17.06 or newer, and be running in [swarm mode](https://docs.docker.com/engine/swarm/).